ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 #### How resilient is tree-sitter?

-Very, resilient.
+Very resilient.
 Tree-sitter recovers from basically anything and conserves information from very incomplete input.
 So the question is not how resilient it is, the problem is how good the quality of the information it conserves is.

 Tree-sitter produces GLR parsers.
 It explores, nondeterministically, many different possible LR (bottom-up) parses.
 Then it chooses the "the best one".
-In the words of [Alex Kladov](https://github.com/matklad) the creator of [rust-anayzer](https://github.com/rust-lang/rust-analyzer) this leads to the following behavior:
+In the words of [Alex Kladov](https://github.com/matklad), the creator of [rust-anayzer](https://github.com/rust-lang/rust-analyzer), this leads to the following behavior:
 >(...)
 Tree-sitter \[can\] recognize many complete valid small fragments of a tree, but it might have trouble
 > assembling them into incomplete larger fragments.

 This is very useful for the use-case of syntax highlighting.
-You want to highlight as many tokens as possible, the larger context of in which they appear is often not so important.
+You want to highlight as many tokens as possible, the larger context in which they appear is often not so important.

-In our use-case however, it's the other way around.
+In our use-case, however, it's the other way around.

 Let's look at a few examples.

 ## Implemented Capabilities

-Okay, now that you may have an idea of the fundamental mechanisms.
-Let's talk about the features, besides the lifecycle and synchronization, that I implemented.
+Okay, now that you may have an idea of the fundamental mechanisms, let's talk about the features, besides the lifecycle and synchronization that I implemented.

 {{< notice warning >}}
 The implemented features are just a **proof of concept**!
 There are many features that could and should be added.
 But that takes a lot of time to get right.
-And frankly also requires a stronger parser.
+And, frankly, also requires a stronger parser.
 This should just give you an idea of what's possible.
 {{< /notice >}}

 ### Formatting

 When the client sends a `textDocument/formatting` request, the server returns a list of [`TextEdit`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textEdit)'s.
-A `TextEdit` is a incremental change, composed of a Range and a String.
+A `TextEdit` is a incremental change, composed of a range and a string.
-The Client then applies the changes and thus formats the document.
+The client then applies the changes and thus formats the document.

 I implemented this with a post-order-[traversal](https://en.wikipedia.org/wiki/Tree_traversal) of the parse-tree provided by tree-sitter.

 ![](img/postorder-traversal.png)
 [^7]

-Each step the "Type" of the node is matched and handled with a strategy.
+Each step, the "type" of the node is matched and handled with a strategy.
 For example "separate each child by a new line" or "capitalize the text".
 That is done recursively.